pomerium/pomerium/docs/docs/identity-providers/one-login.md

 # OneLogin

 This doc describes how to create an OIDC app in [OneLogin] for Pomerium and connect to it.
-It assume you have already [installed Pomerium]
+It assumes you have already [installed Pomerium].

 ::: warning
 While we do our best to keep our documentation up to date, changes to third-party systems are outside our control.
 Refer to [Connect an OIDC enabled app](https://developers.onelogin.com/openid-connect/connect-to-onelogin) from OneLogin's documentation as needed, or [let us know](https://github.com/pomerium/pomerium/issues/new?assignees=&labels=&template=bug_report.md) if we need to re-visit this page.